gcivil-nyu-org/fall2019-cs-gy-6063-team-one/README.md

 2. in Python REPL:

-    1. To create demo users, and skip for any existing demo user:
+    1. To create demo users (employers or candidates), and skip for any existing demo user:

         ```python
         from maintenance_worker import manage_demo_users; manage_demo_users.create_demo_employers()